Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Preliminary

 \subsubsection{Contact form}

-Given an open book decomposition, Thurston and Winkelnkemper \cite{ref_Thurston_W} construct a contact form $a$ on it.
-The contact form $a$ has the following significance: On the mapping torus $\bar{\Sigma}\times_\tau{S}^1$, the Reeb vector field is transverse to the pages, and ${\rm d}a$ restricted to the pages is an area form.
-On the attaching solid tori, $a$ is of certain standard form, and the bindings are Reeb orbits.
+Given an open book decomposition, Thurston and Winkelnkemper \cite{ref_Thurston_W} construct a contact form $a$ on it, which has the following significance: \begin{itemize} \item on the mapping torus $\bar{\Sigma}\times_\tau{S}^1$, the Reeb vector field is transverse to the pages, and ${\rm d}a$ restricted on the pages is an area form; \item on the attaching solid tori, $a$ is of a certain standard form, and the bindings are Reeb orbits. \end{itemize}

-By the celebrated work of Giroux \cite{ref_Giroux}, every contact form is isotopic to a contact form of this sort.
+By the celebrated work of Giroux \cite{ref_Giroux}, this construction produces every contact structure up to isotopy.

 We now describe the contact form.
-We first do the case when the monodromy is the identity map, then the case when the monodromy is the product of Dehn twists along disjoint circles.
-We will not discuss the general case.
-In what follows, $\epsilon$ is a fixed constant less than $0.01$.
+We first explain the case when the monodromy is the identity map, then do the case when the monodromy is the product of Dehn twists along disjoint circles.
+In what follows, $\epsilon$ is a constant smaller than $1/100$.
+The precise value of $\epsilon$ will be chosen in the construction of Dehn twists.